MyPass Ski Rates

 *Prices shown are NOT list prices, but for illustrative purposes only.

-Example: the Livigno ski area provides Morning Skipass until 13:00 and Afternoon Skipass starting at 12:30.
+Example: the Livigno ski area provides the morning Skipass until 1:00 pm, and the afternoon Skipass from 12:30 pm.

-If you finish skiing before 13:00, or start after 12:30, you will be charged for the Morning/Afternoon Skipass; however, if you ski in between these times, you will be charged for the Daily Skipass.
+If you finish skiing before 1:00 p.m., or start after 12:30 p.m., you will be charged the Morning/Afternoon Skipass; however, if you ski between these times, you will be charged the Daily Skipass.

 The same thing happens with the pomeranian for those who make their first access to the turnstiles before/after the indicated afternoon times.